chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Adding Users to a Team

-Specify just new users to add to a team's membership via this HTTP request.
+Specify new users to add to a team's membership via this HTTP request.

 *In the browser:* **Settings**  >> **Teams** >> [select a team] >> **Users** >> **Add User**